-What is hybrid project management?
-When should it be used?
+When should hybrid project management be used?
 What advantages does it offer?

 In classic projects, the project manager is responsible for the planning and control.
 They are the primary decision maker and therefore also responsible for the success of the project – that is, to make sure the fixed requirements, calculated costs and stipulated appointments are realized.
 The participation of internal and external customers is over when they sign the specification sheets.
 If the costs or duration of the project get out of hand, a lot of the time it is due to incomplete, changed or incorrectly understood requirements or a sneaky expansion of the scope.
 If the requirements are falsely estimated or if they change significantly, then it’s the project manager’s problem, and this problem can escalate to a problem with the customer.